OSC/ood-documentation/source/customization.rst

 In ``/etc/ood/config/apps/shell/env`` set the env var ``OOD_SSHHOST_ALLOWLIST`` to specify what hosts can be accessed via ssh through the shell app.
 The format is ``login1.node.edu:login2.node.edu:*.node.edu`` and it supports wildcards.
 The login hosts specified in the cluster configs and the default ssh host will automatically be added to the allowlist.

-This will prevent the user from ssh to a host that is not specified in the allowlist.
+This will prevent the user from using the Shell app to ssh to a host that is not specified in the allowlist.

 Shell App SSH Command Wrapper
 -----------------------------